bodleian/image-processing/README.md

 It doesn't check:
 - the technical metadata is correctly copied over to the JP2 (but we do extract this to a separate file)
 - the JP2 displays as expected in viewers
 - the JPG to TIFF conversion, if the source file was a JPG (beyond checking the colour profiles match).
-It's a lossy conversion, so the pixels will not be identical
+It is a lossy conversion, so the pixels will not be identical

-So as well as the unit tests in this repository, we've run tests on a wide sample of source images from our repository.
-We can't share this test repository on github due to copyright issues, but if you want to run your own tests, these automatic lossless checks should simplify that.
+We have run tests on a wide sample of source images from our repository.
+We cannot share this test repository on GitHub due to copyright issues, but if you want to run your own tests these automatic lossless checks should simplify that.
 The full lossless checks can be disabled in production, but we'd recommend keeping them enabled if digital preservation is a concern.

 Note: our testing has been focused on the source images we ingest, not all possible formats.
-The `validation.check_image_suitable_for_jp2_conversion` function is run when generating derivatives, and should fail for image formats we haven't tested.
+The `validation.check_image_suitable_for_jp2_conversion` function is run when generating derivatives, and should fail for image formats we have not tested.

-See JP2_colour_management.md for some more background information and recommendations.
+See [JPEG 2000 Colour Management](JP2_colour_management.md) for some more background information and recommendations.

 ## Installation

-- Compatible with both python 2.7 and 3
+- Compatible with both Python 2.7 and 3
-- Can be installed with pip
+- Can be installed with `pip`

 ### Dependencies
 - [Exempi](https://libopenraw.freedesktop.org/wiki/Exempi/)
 - [Kakadu](http://kakadusoftware.com/)
-    - should be compiled with libtiff support if you want to process compressed tiffs.
+    - should be compiled with libtiff support if you want to process compressed TIFFs.
     - modify the makefile `apps/make/Makefile-<OS>`.
 Add `-DKDU_INCLUDE_TIFF` to CFLAGS and add `-ltiff` to LIBS

 ### Pip dependencies

 #### Pillow

-Needs some image packages installed (may not need lcms2 depending on which tiff formats you'll be processing)
+Needs some image packages installed (may not need lcms2 depending on which TIFF formats you'll be processing)

 `yum install lcms2 lcms2-devel libtiff libtiff-devel libjpeg libjpeg-devel`

-The virtual environment python needs to match the Python.h used by gcc.
+The virtual environment python needs to match the Python.h used by GCC.
 If necessary, use `export C_INCLUDE_PATH=/usr/local/include/python2.7/`

 #### Jypylyzer